Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

-As shown in \cref{fig:last-success-step}, students were able to sustain progress further along the problem-solving process at post-demo.
-In HW0, many episodes stalled at early stages (examples of student reported challenges in \cref{tab:task-challenges}; \cref{sec:appendix-challenge}) or ended without any successful step (already failed at \step{intent}, denoted by “none”).
-After provided with baseline instructions and ample time, more episodes advanced to later steps of \step{understanding} and \step{assessment}.
+\paragraphBold{In-class demonstration and extended time-on-task improved AI use success, especially by improving prompt, but evaluation behaviors need more targeted instructions.} As shown in \cref{fig:last-success-step}, students were able to sustain progress further along the problem-solving process at post-demo.
+In HW0, many episodes stalled at early stages (examples of student-reported challenges in \cref{tab:task-challenges}; Appendix \ref{sec:appendix-challenge}) or ended without any successful step (already failed at \step{intent}, denoted by “none”).
+After being provided with baseline instructions and ample time, more episodes advanced to later steps in the sequence of \step{intent} $\rightarrow$ \step{input} $\rightarrow$ \step{understand} $\rightarrow$ \step{assess} (as described in \cref{subsec:log-analysis}).

 We also computed an appropriate AI use ratio ($used / (used + missed)$) to measure whether students capitalized on available AI opportunities.
 As shown in \cref{fig:ai_use_ratio_code_distr}, appropriate AI use ratios increased post-demo in many behaviors.
-While not fully mastered or statistically compared, there is a notable \textbf{progress in students' \code{prompt quality}} behaviors by an average of 30\% in AI use ratio.
+While not fully mastered or statistically compared, there is a notable \textbf{progress in \code{prompt quality}} behaviors by an average of 30\% in students' AI use ratio.
 Students also showed modest gains in asking \code{ai\_explain\_concepts}.
 However, \textbf{\code{evaluation} behaviors remained a bottleneck} (e.g., post-demo ratios of using AI to critique, asking for code or bug explanations are all < 50\%).
 This suggests a shared hesitation to request or process complex evaluative information and use AI to deepen understanding.
-These observations hint towards essential but under-taught AI use skills, such as the disposition to persist through trial-and-error, read and interpret long outputs, and refine AI's outputs (more in \cref{subsec:ai-lo}).
+These observations hint towards under-taught AI use skills, such as the disposition to persist through trial-and-error, read and interpret long outputs, and refine AI's outputs.